 Ryan Gosling & Eva Mendes’ Baby Daughter Amada Looks Just Like Her Mom: See 1st Pic

 Just LOOK at that sweet face!
 With parents as gorgeous as Eva Mendes & Ryan Gosling, we knew their baby daughter Amada would be stunning.
 But we can’t get over how similar she looks to her mom!
-See the 1st pic of her here & prepare for cuteness overload!
+See her 1st pic!

-Eva was photographed with her one-year-old on June 23 while out shopping in Glendale, California.
+Eva, who also shares a 2-year-old daughter with Ryan named Esmeralda Amada Gosling, was photographed with their one-year-old on June 23 while out shopping in Glendale, California.
 The actress and her daughter were with Eva’s mom, Eva Perez Suarez.
+Little Amada was dressed in an adorable frilly frock with no accessories, not even any shoes — SO cute!
+Meanwhile, Eva looked chic as always in a striped blouse, knee-length denim skirt, and peachy sunglasses.
+Both mom and baby looked so happy to be enjoying the sunshine together!

+While this is the first head-on shot of Amada that we’ve seen since her April 29 birth last year, we DID catch a glimpse of the little one with her entire family just after her first birthday in May.
+Stepping out for a rare outing, Ryan, Eva, Esmeralda, and Amada visited a park together, and they looked so cute as a family of four.
+“They’re angels,” Ryan — half sarcastically — told ET last year when asked about his baby girls.
+“It’s the happiest time in my life.”
+Clearly Ryan really does love being a dad though!
+Hopefully we’ll be seeing more family outings to come.

 Tell us, HollywoodLifers — do YOU think Amada looks just like her mom?
 Isn’t she adorable?